ThesisOrganization/test/README.md

 - `catalog`: A unique catalog for all the updated tests, contains the types of all elements.

+- `topologies`: This folder will contain all the topologies used for the tests.

 - `legacy_tests`: The oldest test in done with the simulator, many of them are not up to date with the simulator interals.
 Refeter to the readme in that folder for more info.

 - `performance tests`: Tests done to evaluate the model performance with several simulator configurations.
 They all use the global catalog.